fgtclb/t3oodle/Documentation/Installation/Index.rst

 In :ref:`configuration` chapter, you see all TypoScript settings and its defaults.

-Because t3oodle is based on **Bootstrap CSS framework**, there is an optional TypoScript for this:
+Because t3oodle is based on **Bootstrap CSS framework v4**, there is an optional TypoScript for this:
 **t3oodle Custom Bootstrap Styles (optional)**

 .. note::